StefansAI/JetCar/docs/Assembly.md

 The white headlights have forward voltages of 3.2V at 20mA and will have to get their own serial resistors.
 Each pair can now be driven by their individual H-bridge.
 <br>
 <br><img src="assets/images/assembly/31-LED_wiring.jpg"/><br>
-For the LED wiring use thinner and more flexible wires to connect between the LEDs and the the more stiffer ones with the connector just to get to the header.
+For the LED wiring use thinner and more flexible wires to connect between the LEDs and the stiffer ones with the connector just to get to the header.
 Fix the LEDs and wires with hot glue, which can be peeled off if needed.
 <br>
 <br><img src="assets/images/assembly/32-LED_wiring_front.jpg"/><br>
 The headlight LEDs have all their serial resistors in shrink tubes with the wires coming out to connect to the other side.